luca-s/mpi-master-slave/README.md

             # give work to do to each idle slave
             #
             for slave in self.master.get_avaliable():
-                print('Slave %d ready to do some more work' % slave) data = ('Do this', 'are the details') self.master.run(slave, data)
+                print('Slave %d is going to do some more work' % slave) data = ('Do this', 'task details')
+                self.master.run(slave, data)

             #